14 stunning places to go in Monaco (2026 travel guide)

 Where should you stay in Monaco?

-But, if you’re like us and a night here costs what you might spend on your entire holiday, consider the charming boutique hotels or bed and breakfasts in the quieter Le Rocher area (the old town).
+If you’re like us and a night here costs what you might spend on your entire holiday, consider the charming boutique hotels or bed and breakfasts in the quieter Le Rocher area (the old town).
+Monaco is small so you’re never too far from anything.

 How do you get to Monaco?